JerryHol/bhconfig/README.md

 * Run tracker info
 * Mustache template for stash export

-# LeBron's BH-classic.cfg
+# Classic Features
 * has many nice features mentioned above and below that use the filtlvl and ping lvl's just like the expansion one, but dedicated to classic items only.
-* To be used only in classic mode of Diablo 2.
+* It's now combined into the BH.cfg on this page.
-* Rename to BH.cfg before use. more detailed instructions in the classic config file.
+* Note: BH-Classic.cfg will be the final version of this classic config as it's now all combined into the bh.cfg file for future versions.
+Keeping this BH-Classic version here because it is backwards compatible with older bh.dll files pre 1.9.10.
+To be used only in classic mode of Diablo 2.
+Rename to BH.cfg before use. more detailed instructions in the classic config file.

 # LeBron's BH.cfg Compared to m81's last config v2.5.9 (slashdiablo default)
 * Differentiated a bit more between filter level 1 and 2 on some items, mostly to add a gap for the first week or two after a ladder reset until endgame filter levels 2 and 3.